Zigmata/ReQuest/README.md

 ## Features

-### System-Agnostic

-ReQuest is designed to work for any system.
-Let your players, or your choice of specialty bot, handle the mechanics and dice rolling.
-Let ReQuest handle all the boring busy work.

-### Hands-off Inventory Validation

-With ReQuest, character inventories and experience are awarded from game masters only.
-Players cannot simply add things to their characters; they must be received from another player's inventory or awarded directly from a Game Master or quest.
-Players can freely trade without the need of GM oversight.

 ### Automated Quest Lifecycle Management

 Game Masters can create quests, modify details, assign party roles, and even award shared or individual loot, all